y4yuvraj/Farm-Monitoring-System-using-BOLT/README.md

 ## Process
 1. Connect your Arduino to your computer and upload the plantproject.ino program to the Arduino using Arduino IDE(this is done because the cables for communication between bolt WIFI module and Arduino should not be connected before uploading this code ,cable used for communication can be identified easily it is labeled as Rx and Tx in both Arduino and BOLT WI-FI module)
-2.Code for Sensors on Arduino IDE(plantproject.ino): There is a simple code in the folder where are calling Serial to run on 9600 baud rate.
+2. Code for Sensors on Arduino IDE(plantproject.ino): There is a simple code in the folder where are calling Serial to run on 9600 baud rate.
 And then taking the input using analogRead() for pin A0 of Arduino.
-3.now unplug the Arduino and make the connection.
+3. now unplug the Arduino and make the connection.

+## CONNECTIONS:

+#NOTE: we can connect 5V and ground pin of Arduino to 5V and ground of BOLT WI-FI module to power BOLT WI-FI module using Arduino in this way we need only one power supply to power both Arduino and BOLT WI-FI module now we don't have to give supply to both, only one supply given to Arduino is enough through which our WI-FI module will be powered.

 ## Challenges!!